junzis/meteo-particle-model/README.md

 The original scientific paper was published at [7th Sesar innovation Days](http://www.sesarju.eu/sites/default/files/documents/sid/2017/SIDs_2017_paper_16.pdf).

 ---
-First install `pyModeS` python library:
+First install `pyModeS` python library from `pip`:

 ```
 $ pip install pyModeS
 ```

-To use the particle wind model, a minimal example is:
+To use the particle wind model, a minimal example can be:

 ```python
 from particle_model import ParticleWindModel